-Some users may face an issue, where they're unable to see the Allow option inside the Security & Privacy settings which enables BlueStacks to run on their Mac.
+Some users are unable to see the "Allow" option inside the Security & Privacy settings, which enables BlueStacks to run on their Mac.

-This guide will teach you what exactly you need to do in order to resolve this issue.
+This guide will show you what you can do to resolve this issue.

 How can I solve this?

-However, if you don't see the Allow button on your device, then do not worry.
-There are two solutions that will allow you to put an end to this issue.
-They are:
+However, if you don't see the "Allow" button on your device, then there are three solutions for this issue.
+These are: